edumserrano/dotnet-guides/src/guides/generic-host/GenericHostDemos/README.md

 ### How to run - ConsoleAppWithGenericHost

-* Open the `GenericHostDemos.sln` which can be found at `src/guides/generic-host/GenericHostDemos`.
+* Open the `GenericHostDemos.slnx` which can be found at `src/guides/generic-host/GenericHostDemos`.
 * From Visual Studio, set the `ConsoleAppWithGenericHost` project as the Startup Project.
 * Run the project.